4. Housing for Rent

-1.4.2 1.As per the SOAHP 2016 to 2021, specialist housing schemes can be let at Social Rent even if they are outside areas of high affordability.
+126.96.36.199 Specialist housing schemes can be let at Social Rent even if they are outside areas of high affordability.
 For any other Social Rent provision outside areas of high affordability, it will be for Registered Providers to demonstrate through evidence that there are exceptional reasons why Social Rent provision should be provided, in preference to Affordable Rent.

 1.5 Scheme administration

 1.5.1 Homes England’s scheme administration requirements are set out in section 3 of the Programme Management chapter.

 1.6 Right to Acquire

 1.6.1 The Right to Acquire provisions of the Housing and Regeneration Act 2008 apply to all dwellings built or acquired for the social rented sector (including Affordable Rent) with public funding since 1 April 1997, unless exempted.
 It is a condition of grant funding that providers comply with this legislation.
 Further details of the Right to Acquire product including property and applicant eligibility, and the legislation can be found in the Right to Acquire chapter.

 1.6.2 Section 181(2) of the Housing and Regeneration Act 2008 requires us to notify grant recipients before giving grant whether schemes are to be regarded as having been publicly funded for Right to Acquire purposes.
 Homes England will meet this obligation through the delivery contract and by means of an IMS notification confirming to providers of Affordable Rent and Social Rent that schemes are treated as publicly funded for the purposes of the Right to Acquire.
 This notification is available for providers to print for each of their schemes in IMS.

 2. Affordable Rent

 2.1.1 This section describes our requirements in relation to the rents to be charged on grant-funded Affordable Rent schemes.